-As at 31 December 2022 and 2021, the guarantee deposits represented collateral for US customs bond and restricted bank deposits were related to the letters of credit issued by banks in favour of the Group's suppliers with the contractual maturity exceeding 3-month period.

-Non-current portion of collateral for US customs bond is presented in other non-current assets as at 31 December 2022 and 2021.
+As at 31 December 2023 and 2022, the guarantee deposits represented collateral for US customs bond and restricted bank deposits were related to the letters of credit issued by banks in favour of the Group's suppliers with the contractual maturity exceeding 3-month period.
+As at 31 December 2023 and 2022, non-current portion of collateral for US customs bond is presented in other non-current assets as disclosed below.